-Following on from our applicant-focused part one, as the witching hour rapidly approaches we invite you to once again come and hide behind the sofa and tell some more terrifying tales of hiring practices gone wrong.
+As the witching hour rapidly approaches, we invite you to once again come and hide behind the sofa and tell some more terrifying tales of hiring practices gone wrong.

 Whilst we work closely with all hiring managers involved in our own roles to ensure the process is beneficial for both parties, thereby avoiding these kinds of nightmares, beyond our borders the world of hiring can be a scary and unregulated place.

-Rogue questions, overly aggressive interviewers, outright bizarre hiring requirements – there's a lot that can go badly wrong and cast your company in a bad light.
+Rogue questions, overly aggressive interviewers, outright bizarre hiring requirements – there's a lot that can go badly wrong, and when it does all it assures is that your company is cast in a bad light.

 In the run up to Halloween, we've been asking potential applicants to give us an insight into the hiring nightmares they've found themselves unwitting participants in, and boy oh boy do we have some ghastly stories to share as a result.